swvanbuuren/cubinterpp/README.md

 For cubic piecewise interpolation, the library features three types:

 - Monotone cubic interpolation
-- Mdofied Akima spline interpolation
+- Modified Akima spline interpolation
 - Natural cubic spline interpolation

 All classes are templatized and support the STL's vector types.